15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images

-It’s easy to get caught up in what could be, rather than what is.
-If you’re always making excuses for their behaviour or waiting for them to change, it might be time to wake up and smell the coffee.
-Don’t waste your time on potential that never materialises.
+It’s easy to get caught up in what could be rather than what is actually happening.
+If you’re always making excuses for their behaviour or waiting for a change that never comes, you’re wasting your time on potential that’ll never materialise.
+Stop looking at the person you want them to be and start looking at the person they’re showing you they are.